 Another poem of the same period, romantic in a different sense, is La Belle Dame sans Merci.
 The title is taken from that of a poem by Alain Chartier, - the secretary and court poet of Charles VI. and Charles VII. of France, - of which an English translation used to be attributed to Chaucer, and is included in the early editions of his works.
 This title had caught Keats's fancy, and in the Eve of St Agnes he makes Porphyro waken Madeline by playing beside her bed -

-«an ancient ditty, long since mute, In Provence call'd 'La belle dame sans merci'..»
+In Provence call'd 'La belle dame sans merci'..»

 [Read the lines in their context.]

-The syllables continuing to haunt him, he wrote in the course of the spring or summer (1819) a poem of his own on the theme, which has no more to do with that of Chartier than Chartier has really to do with Provence.
+(1819) a poem of his own on the theme, which has no more to do with that of Chartier than Chartier has really to do with Provence.
 Keats's ballad can hardly be said to tell a story; but rather sets before us, with imagery drawn from the mediæval world of enchantment and knight-errantry, a type of the wasting power of love, when either adverse fate or deluded choice makes of love not a blessing but a bane.
 The plight which the poet thus shadows forth is partly that of his own soul in thraldom.
 Every reader must feel how truly the imagery expresses the passion: how powerfully, through these fascinating old-world symbols. the universal heart of man is made to speak.
 To many students (of whom the present writer is one), the union of infinite tenderness with a weird intensity, the conciseness and purity of the poetic form, the wild yet simple magic of the cadences, the perfect 'inevitable' union of sound and sense, make of La Belle Dame sans Merci the master-piece, not only among the shorter poems of Keats, but even (if any single master-piece must be chosen) among them all.

 Before finally giving up Hyperion Keats had conceived and written, during his summer months at Shanklin and Winchester, another narrative poem on a Greek subject: but one of those where Greek life and legend come nearest to the mediæval, and give scope both for scenes of wonder and witchcraft, and for the stress and vehemence of passion.
 I speak, of course, of Lamia, the story of the serpent-lady, both enchantress and victim of enchantments, who loves a youth of Corinth, and builds for him by her art a palace of delights, until their happiness is shattered by the scrutiny of intrusive and cold-blooded wisdom.
 Keats had found the germ of the story, quoted from Philostratus, in Burton's Anatomy of Melancholy.
 In versifying it he went back once more to rhymed heroics; handling them, however, not as in Endymion, but in a manner founded on that of Dryden, with a free use of the Alexandrine, a more sparing one of the overflow and the irregular pause, and of disyllabic rhymes non at all.
 In the measure as thus treated by Keats there is a fire and grace of movement, a lithe and serpentine energy, well suited to the theme, and as effective in its way as the victorious march of Dryden himself.
 Here is an example where the poetry of Greek mythology is finely woven into the rhetoric of love: -